 Kennedy cousin Skakel will not be retried in 1975 killing

-Moxley’s brother, John, and her mother, Dorthy, have said they would be at peace with a decision to not retry Skakel, saying they were wary of having to go through a trial again after 20 years of legal battles.

-The case drew wide attention because of the Kennedy name, Skakel’s rich family, numerous theories about who killed Moxley and the brutal way in which she died.
-Several other people, including Skakel’s brother Tommy Skakel who denied any role in the killing, have been mentioned as possible killers.
-Robert F. Kennedy Jr. has been one of Skakel’s most prominent defenders.
+John Moxley said Friday that he still believes Skakel killed his sister but he and their mother, Dorthy, now 88, are at peace with the decision not to seek a second trial.

+“His life will never be the same.
+Mine will never be the same.
+I wouldn’t want to walk a mile in his shoes,” Moxley said.

 A retrial would have presented several difficulties for prosecutors.
 There was a lack of forensic and eyewitness evidence against Skakel.
-A new alibi witness emerged.
+A new alibi witness for Skakel emerged.
 A key witness who said Skakel confessed is dead.
-And the Moxley family is leery of going through another trial.
+And the Moxley family was leery of going through another trial.

-On the night of the killing, Martha Moxley and other teens in the Belle Haven neighborhood were out doing pre-Halloween pranks and had visited the Skakel home, police said.

-At Skakel’s trial, prosecutors suggested Skakel was angry with Martha because she had spurned his advances while having a sexual liaison with his brother Tommy.

 All-access digital subscription